Policy Number: HR-32

 This policy provides guidelines for accruing, using and reporting sick leave, when an eligible Professional Staff Member must be out of work due to a condition or circumstance described in the definition of "Sick Leave" set forth below.

-This policy applies to all eligible non-faculty Professional Staff Members, excluding any professional staff member who is affiliated with a collective bargaining unit.
+This policy applies to all eligible non-faculty Professional Staff Members, including Temporary Employees (working more than 6 months in a rolling 12-month period), Casual and Per-Diem Employees, who have accumulated at least 40 hours of time worked, and excluding any professional staff member who is affiliated with a collective bargaining unit.
+Members of a collective bargaining unit should refer to their union contract.

 Drexel provides eligible Professional Staff Members with paid time off in the event of a personal illness or injury of the Professional Staff Member or an Immediate Family Member, and to allow the Professional Staff Member to attend appointments with his or her health care provider or that of an Immediate Family Member.
 This policy describes the mechanisms for eligible Professional Staff Members to accrue and report Sick Leave, procedures for handling call-outs and the requirements for medical certifications and return to work clearance.